rtoal/plang-glossary/README.md

 An entity that acts on behalf of another entity.

 ### Alias
 One of the names of a multiply-named entity.
-An entity to which multiple names are bound is said to be aliased.
+(An entity to which multiple names are bound is said to be aliased.)

 ### Annotation
 A form of metadata attached to an entity.

 ### AOT
-(1) Method of language translation in which the source language is translated fully _before_ interpretation, that is, Ahead-Of-Time, (2) English abbreviation for the Manga 進撃の巨人.
+(1) Method of language translation in which the source language is translated fully _before_ interpretation, that is, Ahead-Of-Time.
+(2) English abbreviation for the Manga 進撃の巨人.

 ### Argument
 An expression passed to a (parameterized) entity during a call, instantiation, or other invocation.

 ### Assignable
 A mutable storage location.
-Used in place of the term variable when emphasizing mutability.
+Used in place of the term **variable** when emphasizing mutability.

 ### Assignment
 The act of associating a value with a (mutable) variable.